Customer experience in retail

-Measuring the relationship between customer experience provided by employees and customer satisfaction can be also done with the same survey methodologies and delivery mechanisms noted above, as:
+Measuring the relationship between Customer Experience provided by employees and customer satisfaction can be also done with the same survey methodologies and delivery mechanisms noted above:

 - CSAT: a method to gain insight into how satisfied your customers are with the service provided by an employee.

 - Thumbs: a binary method to capture whether or not help provided by an employee was satisfactory or not.